 - Barbie on July 20

 - Teenage Mutant Ninja Turtles (animation) on September 7

 - Paw Patrol: The Mighty Movie on December 7

 - Untitled Star Trek film on December 21

 - Star Wars Rogue Squadron on December 21

-If there’s anything we learned from the last 18 months, it’s that theatrical release dates aren’t ever completely locked in until you’re sitting in a seat at the cinema.
+If there’s anything we learned from the last two years, it’s that theatrical release dates aren’t ever completely locked in until you’re sitting in a seat at the cinema.
 So stay tuned to Gizmodo Australia and we’ll update this article as more information becomes available AND as the big production houses lock in more movies.
-The last update was made December 8, 2021.
+The last update was made May 12, 2022.